 9. Washington Wizards

 The team moved to Washington as the Capital Bullets ten years after relocating to Baltimore.
-The team again underwent another name change, the Washington Bullets.
+The team again underwent another name change, the Washington Bullets, in 1974.

-They only won one NBA title during this franchise change as the Washington Bullets.
+During this franchise change as the Washington Bullets, they only won one NBA championship in 1978.
 Likewise, they have been in the NBA Finals four times in their rich franchise history.

 8. Los Angeles Lakers